AuthenticExecution/env/sgx/README.md

 To run the demos with SGX nodes and modules, you need to provide:
   - A private key used to sign the modules
-  - A configuration JSON file used during the Remote Attestation process, for the authentication with the Intel attestation server
+  - A configuration JSON file used during the Remote Attestation process, for the authentication with the Intel Attestation Server (IAS).

 ## Private key